loremipsum/mocking-hans/README.md

 the API will return a friendly _"Hello there"_.

-Since middlewares are passed as an array it's possible to attach as many middleware per app or method as you'd like to.
+Since middlewares are passed as an array it's possible to attach as many middlewares per app or method as you'd like to.
 Execution order is based on the order in the array.

 > **Important:** Middleware does ___not___ evaluate `Response` objects, meaning it's __your__ responsibility to take care